justinmahar/SublimeCSAutocompletePlus/README.md

 #### Aliases For `this`

 * `coffee_autocomplete_plus_this_aliases` -- Aliases for `this` keyword
   - Due to lexical scoping you sometimes need to assign an alias for `this`, such as `that` or `self`.
-This config setting allows you to add or remove aliases that cause autocomplete to behave just like using `this` would.
+Keep in mind, you can use a fat arrow `=>` to have CoffeeScript do this for you under the hood.
+Regardless, this config setting allows you to add or remove aliases that cause autocomplete to behave just like using `this` would.
 No futher searching--`this` will be assumed.
   - Expected value: Array of alias strings.
   - Example: